- Opportunities to Help

 Many shelters are funded by religious organizations and charities.
 Funding usually comes from private donors and fundraising events.
 Shelters also regularly partner with corporate sponsors in their communities and receive funding from government sources.

 Fellowship Missions is part of the Association of Gospel Rescue Missions (ARGM) and is a non-profit 501(c)(3) organization.
-We receive no government funding and solely rely on the generosity of individuals, foundations, churches, businesses, as well as trusts and estate gifts.
+We receive no government funding and solely rely on the generosity of individuals, foundations, churches, and businesses, as well as trusts and estate gifts.

 Every shelter is different, but most have common sleeping areas, bathrooms, and a cafeteria/dining hall space.